Smile4ever/Neat-URL/README.md

 # Neat URL

-Neat URL cleans URLs, removing parameters such as Google Analytics' utm parameters.
+Neat URL is a Chrome Extension that cleans URLs, removing parameters such as Google Analytics' utm parameters.

 ## Blocked Parameters